shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/ADC/ADC_DualModeInterleaved/readme.txt

 @par Example Description

-This example provides a short description of how to use the ADC peripheral to convert a regular channel in Dual interleaved mode using DMA in mode 3 with 5Msps.
+This example provides a short description of how to use two ADC peripherals to perform conversions in interleaved dual-mode.

 DMA mode 3 is used in interleaved mode in 6-bit and 8-bit resolutions.